 Henry Kaiser and Joseph Frazer differed in what direction to take the company: Kaiser wanted to avoid direct competition with the Big 3, and focus on inexpensive small cars.
 He would later go on to realize this vision in the 1950s, with cars such as the Henry J and Allstate.
 Frazer was more interested in going upmarket (or at least mid-market), as illustrated by the brand that bore his name.

-In 1949, Kaiser-Frazer decided to expand their sedan and utility-sedan offerings with a convertible for both brands.
-Since there was no Kaiser or Frazer two door sedan or coupe of this generation, the funds to tool up a typical two door convertible were not available.
-That’s the real reason it’s a four door convertible, unlike all of the rest of the convertibles on the market at the time.
+In 1949, Kaiser-Frazer decided to expand its sedan and utility-sedan offerings with a convertible for both brands.
+Kaiser-Frazer had no two-door coupes in production at the time from which to create a traditional convertible, so the decision to base their convertible off a four-door sedan was more a result of pragmatism than a deep desire to resurrect the four-door convertible body style.
 K-F simply cut the roof off a four-door sedan, leaving much of the header intact (a new windshield was too expensive) and reinforced the frame and body as necessary.
 Money for this project was extremely tight, and production was anticipated to be low, so many parts were hand-made.

 The work done in making the convertible allowed Kaiser to add back a new, somewhat lighter steel roof covered in nylon fabric, and thus create the first production four-door hardtop, the Virginian.
-It’s somewhat debatable as to whether this is really a hardtop, as the window frames were fixed, just like in the convertible, negating the possibility of the genuine hardtop experience.
-There was no Frazer version.
+It is somewhat debatable as to whether this is really a true hardtop, as the window frames and center glass were fixed, just like in the convertible, negating the possibility of the genuine hardtop experience.
+There was no Frazer version of the Virginian.
 It looks virtually identical to the convertible with its top up.

 Things didn’t fare much better for Joseph Frazer than they did for his eponymous car.
 In 1949, he was forced out as President and Chairman of the Board of Kaiser-Frazer.
 Henry J. Kaiser installed his oldest son, Edgar Kaiser, as the new leader of the company.
 Joseph Frazer’s influence was on the wane, as so was the car that bore his name.